• ๐Ÿ‡บ๐Ÿ‡ธ EN

 • Games — Number of ranked games played

 Click any column header (Team, Points, Chg, Games) to sort the table by that column.
 Click again to reverse the sort direction.
+Hold Shift and click another column to sort by multiple columns at the same time.

 Club Ranking Detail